All Episodes

 No, because nobody wanted it.

-And and Al Gore and Washington were trying to mandate that people buy the thing when nobody wanted it.
+And Al Gore and Washington were trying to mandate that people buy the thing when nobody wanted it.

 That is not entrepreneurship.

-That's big government forcing people to do things that they don't want to do that hurt their lives.
+That's big government forcing people to do things that they don't want to do, that hurt their lives.

-It's all all that's embodied in global warming.
+All that's embodied in global warming.

 Look, I am not here to praise good intentions.